catseye/The-Dossier/article/Perspective on Text Adventures.md

-time, and indeed the term "graph" seems to not have been standardized at that point in history, with some authors calling them "plexes" or "mazes"; see [Microprocessor Programming for Computer Hobbyists][]) that the map could be represented by a graph with degree 4 for the four cardinal directions, or 6 if you wanted to add up and down, or even 10 if you wanted the 4 diagonal directions too.
+time, and indeed the term "graph" seems to not have been standardized at that point in history, with some authors calling them "plexes" or "mazes"; see [Microprocessor Programming for Computer Hobbyists][]) that the map could be represented by a graph with degree 6 for the four cardinal directions plus up and down (or degree 10 if you wanted the 4 diagonal directions too), and that such a map could be implemented in BASIC as a 2-dimensional array, like `DIM EX(30,6)`, where one of the dimensions is the "location number" and the other dimension is the "exit number".
+Which is what I did, when I went to write my own games. [(Footnote 1)](#footnote-1)

-And so when I went to write my own games, I did not follow the advice of that part of the book, and instead I used a 2-dimensional array like `DIM EX(30,6)` to store the "exit information" for each room.

 But other than that, there is a lot of sound advice in this book, for instance